Ben Murray-Bruce

 Benedict Murray-Bruce OON (born 18 February 1956) is a Nigerian business magnate and politician.
 He is the founder of Silverbird Group.
 A member of the People's Democratic Party, he was elected to the Senate of Nigeria in March 2015 where he represented the Bayelsa East Senatorial District, in Bayelsa State, Nigeria.

 Early life and education

 Ben Murray-Bruce was born in Lagos, to mixed race Ijaw parents Mullighan and Margaret Murray-Bruce who both hail from Akassa, Bayelsa State, Nigeria.
 His surname is of Scottish origin.

 He attended Our Lady of Apostles, Yaba, Lagos, where he completed his primary education and St Gregory College, Obalende where he obtained the West African School Certificate before he proceeded to the University of Southern California in the United States, where he received a bachelor's degree in Marketing in 1979.

 Personal life

 Ben Murray-Bruce was married to Evelyn Murray-Bruce for 41 years.
-On March 20, 2021, he announced her passing after her battles with cancer.
+On 20 March 2021, he announced her passing after battling with cancer.